 Building DOSE in 5 Days

 The initial idea was based off of Dr. Julia Garcia's Dose framework.
 A person would read a set of prompts and be asked to share their response.
-The prompts are specifically made to help people work through difficult thoughts and situations.
+The prompts are designed to help guide people through difficult thoughts and situations.

 The goal was to open up safe and impactful dialogue between those who have the black experience and those who have not.
 This platform allowed black voices to share their perspective safely while at the same time allowed others who wished to gain perspective about the black experience and opportunity to hear it first hand.
 This gave all those struggling with the racial tension a space to deal.